JTYKolesar/configure-ad/README.md

 <img src="https://i.imgur.com/qvdckjx.jpg" height="70%" width="70%" alt="Azure Step 5-5"/>
 </p>

-_For this tutorial, we will create 2 new folders within mydomain.com (also known as "Organizational Unit")_
+_For this demonstration, we will create 2 new folders within mydomain.com (also known as "Organizational Unit")_
 - Right-click "mydomain.com" on the left sidebar.
 - Hover "New", then click "Organizational Unit".
 <p align="center">